ryjen/ryjen.github.io/content/musings/taxing-countries.md

 Are you tired of feeling like you are alone in a connected world because people are too fucking brainwashed with a shit culture you cannot relate to them?

-Are you tired of of the mad cows and environment cost of eating hormone fueled, chemicalized sugar shit produced in mass cruelty and insanity just for the luxury of it?
+Are you tired of the mad cows and environment cost of eating hormone fueled, chemicalized sugar shit produced in mass cruelty and insanity just for the luxury of it?

+Are you tired of being insane, following a path you did not choose, being treated like an idiot or you don't matter?

 Are you tired of wasting time not dealing with real problems?